Alfonso und Estrella: Overture

 The earliest date on an autograph score of the overture is November 1822, the date Schubert wrote on its solo piano version (D 759A).
 As that version is a piano reduction, it is assumed that the orchestral version of the overture must have been written at an earlier date.
 1823 is however the only other date found on autographs of the overture: the version for piano duet, D 773, dates from that year, and in December of the same year Schubert used the orchestral version as overture to the stage production of Rosamunde, while he found the Alfonso und Estrella overture too "noisy" for this opera, for which he intended to write a new one.
 The date of December 1823 found on the autograph of the orchestral score of the only extant overture for Alfonso und Estrella thus rather refers to its use as incidental music to the Rosamunde play, than that it would have been its composition date.

 The piano duet version of the overture (D 773) was published as Schubert's Op.
 52 in 1826.
 Shortly after the composer's death in 1828, that version was republished as his Op.
 69, which is the opus number that remained associated with the piano versions of the overture: the solo piano version of the overture, D 759A, was published around 1839 with the same opus number.
-The score of the orchestral version of the overture was first published in 1867, quarter of a century before the remainder of the orchestral score was first published in the 5th volume of Series XV of the Alte Gesamt-Ausgabe.
+The score of the orchestral version of the overture was first published in 1867, a quarter of a century before the remainder of the orchestral score was first published in the 5th volume of Series XV of the Alte Gesamt-Ausgabe.
 In that edition the overture had been published in the 4th volume of the same series, as Rosamunde overture.
 In the earlier publications, including those of its piano versions, the overture had been marked as belonging to Alfonso und Estrella.